pedro-vicente/NCSA_Mosaic/README.md

 SUBDIRS = libwww2 libXmx libhtmlw libnut src
 ```

-which lists 4 subdirectories with libraries and the sudo apt-get install libxmu-headersdirectory 'src', where the main program is located.
+which lists 4 subdirectories with libraries and the directory 'src', where the main program is located.
 To build, do at a command prompt at the root directory

 ```
 /usr/bin/qmake -r
 make
 ```

-##Fixing compiling errors
+## Fixing compiling errors

-###libwww2
+### libwww2

 Mosaic uses 'libwww', the original World Wide Web C library written by its inventor, Tim Berners-Lee.
 The source included an implementation of the function 'getline'